jEnbuska/resolve-latest/README.md

 const debounceGetDetails = createResolveLatest();

-// debounce and resolve only last one async function onMouseOverProduct(productId, onResult){
+// debounce and resolve only latest one async function onMouseOverProduct(productId, onResult){
     const {resolver} = await debounceGetDetails({debounce: 250})
-    // waits until no other calls are made in 250ms and then resolves the last one const result = await resolver(Api.get('/products/' + productId));
+    // waits until no other calls are made in 250ms and then resolves the latest one const result = await resolver(Api.get(`/products/${productId}`));
     // gets resolved if onMouseOverProduct has not been re-called const productDetails = await resolver(result.json());
     onResult(productDetails);